brave-intl/publishers/README.md

 Local development of brave-intl uses HTTPS.
 This allow us to use web APIs such as U2F in development.

-We use the domain `localhost.ssl`.
-This avoids Chrome idiosyncrasies on `localhost` and HSTS issues for non-SSL projects you might run on `localhost`.

-If you already have a key and certificate for this domain places them in the `ssl/` directory:
+If you already have a key and certificate for the `localhost` domain place them in the `ssl/` directory:

 ```